Bills of Exchange / Bills Receivable (B/R) : –

 Bills of Exchange is an instrument in writing form which is signed by the accepter (known as Drawee), directing a certain person (known as Drawer) to pay a certain amount against the purchase of goods and services.
 In other words, it is an instrument of debt written by the seller of goods and services and accepted by the buyer of goods and services.

-Bills of Exchange is Bills Receivable for the seller(drawer) and bills payable for the buyer (drawee).
+Bills of Exchange are Bills Receivable for the seller(drawer) and bills payable for the buyer (drawee).

 Bills Receivable is as assets and Bills Payable is the Liabilities.